-How to Defeat Travelers
+God of War – How to Defeat Travelers

 While you could ignore these enemies, instead focusing on other things in the game, defeating all of the Travelers throughout the nine realms will complete one of the optional Favors that you have in the game, and reward you with some nice goodies.

 When you first face off against a Traveler, the heavily armored enemy can be very daunting.
 Do not let the armor fool you though.
 These enemies are not nearly as difficult to defeat once you have an idea of what you’re doing.

 The two Travelers that we’ve come across act and attack pretty much in the same ways, however, one of them carries a shield along its back, making it more difficult to attack it from behind.
 There are few different types of attacks to look out for, though, all of which can usually be dodged pretty easily.

 This attack can run both once or twice, depending on how the Traveler’s health looks—we’ve noticed that the Traveler appears to only whirl once when above 75% health, whereas they appear to whirl twice after dropping below this threshold.

 Another attack to look out for is a charged lunge that can be very damaging, and sometimes fatal depending on the Kratos’ health and overall level.
 You’ll also want to watch out for a sword slam, which can also prove fatal.

 The key to killing a Traveler quickly is to build up your Spartan Rage and then unleash it.
 The nice thing about Spartan Rage is that it causes stun damage.
 Once you’ve filled the Traveler’s stun meter, press R3 to initiate a massive attack that causes Kratos to rip off the breastplate of the Traveler’s armor, dealing a ton of damage to it.

 If for some reason you can’t build up enough Spartan Rage, simply follow the Traveler’s patterns.
 Wait for the Traveler to attack with a whirlwind attack, lunge, or slam, and then move in for the attack.
 Hit him a few times, then back out of range before the Traveler can counterattack.

 That’s really all you need to know to take Traveler’s down.
 You can also make use of Atreus arrows to build up the Traveler’s stun meter, giving you a chance to initiate a big attack without using your Spartan Rage, but it will take a good bit to pull off.